m-reza-rahman/jakartaee-kubernetes/monitoring/README.md

    ```

 ## Deploy the Jakarta EE Application on Kubernetes
-* Browse to where you have this repository code in your file system.
+* Open a terminal.
+Browse to where you have this repository code in your file system.
 Go into the monitoring/jakartaee-cafe directory.
 Do a full build of the jakartaee-cafe application via Maven:
    ```
    mvn clean package
    ```
 * Go back to the monitoring/ directory.
 You should explore the Dockerfile in this directory used to build the Docker image.
 It starts from the `open-liberty` Java 17 image, adds the `jakartaee-cafe.war` file to the `dropins` directory, copies the PostgreSqQL driver into the `shared/resources` directory and replaces the defaultServer configuration file `server.xml`.
 * You should note the `server.xml`.
-We have enabled MicroProfile Health.
+We have enabled MicroProfile Health and Telemetry.
 * You should note the `jakartaee-cafe.yml`.
 We have added liveness and readiness probes that utilize the MicroProfile Health endpoints.
-* Open a terminal.
-Navigate to where you have this repository code in your file system.
-Navigate to the monitoring/ directory.
 * Log in to Docker Hub using the docker login command:
    ```
    docker login